austinasangai/austinasangai.github.io/_pages/contacts.md

 permalink: /contacts/
 title: "Contacts"
 ---
-contact me vis email and will respond as soon as possible!
+contact me via email and will respond as soon as possible!
 **Email:** **_asaasngai@gmail.com_**